Does Homeowners Insurance Cover Damage from a Party?

 Shopper Approved

 If something goes awry at your party, you’ll want to know you have adequate insurance coverage to pay for any damages or injuries.
-Here are the answers to some commonly asked questions about insurance and how it works when you’re hosting an event.
+Check out this additional information about liability insurance and how it works when you’re hosting an event.

 • What are some insurance risks when you host a party?

-Some risks associated with hosting a party include damages or injuries caused by an intoxicated person, a guest getting hurt on your property, and a guest damaging your or the venue’s property.
+Some risks associated with hosting a party include damages or injuries an intoxicated person causes, a guest getting hurt on your property, and a guest damaging your or the venue’s property.

 Sources

-5. Insurance Information Institute.
+4. Insurance Information Institute.
 "Should I purchase an umbrella liability policy?."
-Accessed March 20, 2023

 Alani Asis